Who Made This? Fake Detection and Source Attribution with Diffusion Features: Introduction

-Inspired by these recent advances, we explore whether the internal features of a pre-trained diffusion-based generative model can effectively separate real from synthetic images and, beyond detection, enable attribution to the source generator.
-To this end, we introduce a lightweight and data-efficient framework that operates entirely within the latent feature space of SDMs at the last inference step.
-Our approach detects deepfakes by applying a training-free $k$-Nearest Neighbours ($k$-NN) classifier to latent representations extracted from the SDM.
-This approach achieves state-of-the-art performance on the GenImage benchmark ~\cite{zhu2023genimage} for fake image detection.
+Inspired by these recent advances, we explore whether the internal features of a pre-trained diffusion-based generative model can effectively separate real from synthetic images drawn by various generators and, beyond detection, enable attribution to the source generator.
+To this end, we propose FRIDA, a data-efficient framework for detecting fake images.
+The core of our method is to repurpose a pre-trained SDM (v1.5) at the last inference step as a feature extractor.
+Then, these features are employed by a simple $k$-Nearest Neighbours ($k$-NN) classifier, showing state-of-the-art results on the GenImage benchmark~\cite{zhu2023genimage}.
 This strategy eliminates the need for costly inversion or fine-tuning and shows strong generalisation to unseen generators.
-We further extend our method to source-model attribution, showing that a lightweight Multi-Layer Perceptron (MLP) trained on the SDM latent features can accurately identify the generator responsible for a synthetic image.
+We further extend our method to source model attribution, showing that a lightweight Multi-Layer Perceptron (MLP) trained on the SDM latent features can accurately identify the generator responsible for a synthetic image.

-The main contributions of our work can be summarized as follows: \begin{enumerate} \item We show that latent features extracted from specific layers of a pre-trained SDM are highly discriminative for both fake image detection and source model attribution. \item We benchmark our fake image detection approach on data generated by eight different models, achieving state-of-the-art performance with a novel, lightweight $k$-NN-based framework that is entirely training-free.
-Our method requires only a small support set, generalises effectively to unseen generators, and adapts to new data without any fine-tuning. \item A lightweight neural classifier trained on the SDM latent representation proves to be highly effective in source model attribution, suggesting the presence of generator-specific characteristics in the features.
+The main contributions of our work can be summarized as follows: \begin{enumerate} \item We show that latent features extracted from specific layers of a pre-trained SDM are highly discriminative for fake image detection.
+Furthermore, we benchmark the efficacy of SDM as a feature extractor against prominent ViT-based backbones (CLIP and DINO), establishing that SDM-based representations achieve superior detection performance. \item We evaluate our fake image detection approach on data generated by eight different models, achieving state-of-the-art performance on GenImage dataset with a novel $k$-NN-based framework that is entirely training-free.
+We further demonstrate the robustness of our method by testing on a challenging unseen subset comprising state-of-the-art generators, including Flux and SDv3.5.
+Our method requires only a small support set, generalises effectively to unseen generators, and adapts to new data without any fine-tuning. \item We evaluate the robustness of FRIDA against varying levels of image perturbations, including Gaussian noise and JPEG compression, to simulate real-world distortions. \item A lightweight neural classifier trained on the SDM latent representation proves to be highly effective in source model attribution, suggesting the presence of generator-specific characteristics in the features.
 We use SHAP (SHapley Additive exPlanations)~\cite{lundberg2017unified} to further investigate the capability of the SDM to encode these model-specific signatures. \end{enumerate}